nylas/nylas-python/README.md

 Python bindings for the Nylas REST API. https://www.nylas.com/docs

+The Nylas APIs power applications with email, calendar, and contacts sync from any inbox in the world.

+Nylas is compatible with 100% of email service providers, so you only have to integrate once.
+No more headaches building unique integrations against archaic and outdated IMAP and SMTP protocols.

 ## Installation

 This library is available on pypi.
 You can install it by running `pip install nylas`.